Two per cent

 _______________________________________________________

 25 February 2026.
-Drafted in a workshop on Voice in Non-Fiction led by Rae Earl, hosted by the London Writers Centre.
-She asked the group to write about something that made us angry.
+Drafted in a workshop on Voice in Non-Fiction led by Rae Earl, hosted by the London Writers Centre in conjunction with Eve White Agency.
+Rae asked the group to write about something that made us angry.

 Photo by Alen Kajtezovic on Unsplash